 Concentration on Culture and Diversity

 Our Department has a longstanding commitment to incorporating an understanding of culture and diversity into clinical and community practice, research, and teaching.
-In the 1980s, we were among the first Departments at Yale to include a required seminar on Human Diversity in one of our predoctoral placements sites, and began incorporating teaching about diversity in the core required seminar for all predoctoral fellows in the 1990s.
+In the 1980s, we were among the first Departments at Yale to include a required seminar on Human Diversity in one of our doctoral placements sites, and began incorporating teaching about diversity in the core required seminar for all doctoral fellows in the 1990s.

 Learning on these topics occurs throughout the year through multiple forums.

 All fellows participate in the Core Seminar in which diversity and culture are explicitly addressed in a series of six seminar sessions to provide a common foundation for all fellows.
 These sessions, which cover topics of critical importance to working in behavioral health settings, include: understanding diversity within the Greater New Haven community; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; adapting evidence based practices based on culture; applying the enhanced National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards); and understanding the impact of health care legislation and policy on underserved populations.
 Examples of clinical work with culturally specific populations are provided throughout these sessions.
 Many additional sessions throughout the curriculum include a focus on diversity, disparities, culture, and cultural competence.

 The learning process continues in Placement Based Seminars where the focus is on the diverse populations served within the placement, as well as adaptations of treatment approaches for those populations.

 Faculty & Fellow Gatherings